zdodson21/py-weather/README.md

 # Py-Weather

-Weather dashboard designed for Raspberry Pi computers paired with an external display.
+Beginner friendly weather dashboard designed for Raspberry Pi computers paired with an external display.

 **Note: While this code is documented to make changing it as simple as possible, it is still assumed that you have at least a basic understanding of Python to be able to read and understand the code written here in order to configure this program for your personal use.**